 Some Android smartphones are loaded up with huge long-lasting batteries, and super high-tech battery-saving technology to go with them.
 Other Androids… not so much.

 If your Android falls into the latter category, the good news is that there are a few things you can do to get a bit more time between charges.
 In fact, we've got eight great tips.

-Bear in mind that different kinds of Android phones have slightly different menus in the Settings app.
+Bear in mind that different kinds of have slightly different menus in the Settings app.
 We'll give the basic settings for stock Android, but on your own phone you may have to search around a little to find the exact setting you're looking for.